UAW strike puts Trump, GOP in political bind in key states | New Country 923

 Democratic presidential candidate Elizabeth Warren planned to show up on the picket line in Michigan on Sunday, with rival Bernie Sanders expected this coming week.
 Nearly all the candidates have tweeted support for the workers.

-“Proud to stand @UAW to demand fair wages and benefits for their members.
+“Proud to stand with @UAW to demand fair wages and benefits for their members.
 America’s workers deserve better,” Joe Biden tweeted.
+The union says Biden will be at a picket line in at the Fairfax plant in Kansas City, Kansas, on Sunday.

 Trump is in a bind.